ArenKDesai/Aren-s-Notes/os lec.md

 A device has registers: **status**, **command**, and **data**.
 The OS can use load/store instructions on the physical address space of the devices through these registers.
 These registers are available to the OS.
 The device also has hidden internals, including a CPU and RAM.
 Depending on the device, this is often a microcontroller.

 A write protocol looks similar to an exchange lock ([[Concurrency]]).
 Wait for status to not be busy, write data, write command, and wait again.
-This can cause